 * Taliaferro, JD; DeCuir-Gunby, J; Allen-Eckard, K (2009).
 ‘I can see parents being reluctant’: Perceptions of parental involvement using child and family teams in schools.
 Child & Family Social Work, 14, 278-288

 > Find out more about this research at the Research and Training Center http://www.rtc.pdx.edu/ – “School Staff Perceptions of Parental Involvement,” August 2009, Issue #164 <

 Teachers and schools give mixed signals to families, on the one hand encouraging parents to work with their child’s teacher, and on the other hand becoming “offended when… parents would take the side of their children or question a teacher’s assessment.” * When it comes to mental health, teachers simply aren’t trained to recognize or diagnose disorders.

-Parents with troubled kids in school have additional responsibilities, but their energy and time reserves are the lowest: there are Child and Family Team (CFT) meetings, Individual Education Plan (IEP) meetings, waivers, Releases of Information (ROIs), and many communication attempts to follow through on these.
+Parents with troubled kids in school have additional responsibilities, but their energy and time reserves are the lowest: they have Child and Family Team (CFT) meetings to attend; Individual Education Plan (IEP) meetings; waivers, Releases of Information (ROIs); and many communication attempts to follow through on each of these.